t1oluwani/StudyAI/README.md

 StudyAI is an interactive study software designed to enhance your learning experience.
 Users can either upload a local video or submit a YouTube URL, which the application processes to provide various functionalities.
 The main features include:
 - An embedded, interactive version of the video.
 - An interactive transcript that allows users to click on phrases to navigate to specific moments in the video.
-- A chatbot powered by OpenAI that answers questions about the video, providing specific details such as the timestamps for when concepts are mentioned.
+- A chatbot powered by OpenAI that comprehends the uploaded video in order to answers relevant questions and requests, providing specific details such as the timestamps for when concepts are mentioned.
 - Interactive buttons to summarize content, highlight key points, and generate quizzes based on the video's information.

 ## Installation